Information About Connection Settings

 Step 3 To set maximum connections, configure the following values in the Maximum Connections area:

-Per Client Connections—Specifies the maximum number of simultaneous TCP and UDP connections for each client.
-When a new connection is attempted by a client that already has opened the maximum per-client number of connections, the ASA 1000V rejects the connection and drops the packet.
+- Per Client Connections—Specifies the maximum number of simultaneous TCP and UDP connections for each client up to 2000000.
+When a new connection is attempted by a client that already has opened the maximum per-client number of connections, the ASA rejects the connection and drops the packet.

-Per Client Embryonic Connections—Specifies the maximum number of simultaneous TCP embryonic connections for each client.
-When a new TCP connection is requested by a client that already has the maximum per-client number of embryonic connections open through the ASA 1000V, the ASA 1000V proxies the request to the TCP Intercept feature, which prevents the connection.
+- Per Client Embryonic Connections—Specifies the maximum number of simultaneous TCP embryonic connections for each client up to 2000000.
+When a new TCP connection is requested by a client that already has the maximum per-client number of embryonic connections open through the ASA, the ASA proxies the request to the TCP Intercept feature, which prevents the connection.

 Step 4 To configure connection timeouts, configure the following values in the TCP Timeout area:

-Send reset to TCP endpoints before timeout—Specifies that the ASA 1000V should send a TCP reset message to the endpoints of the connection before freeing the connection slot.
+- Send reset to TCP endpoints before timeout—Specifies that the ASA should send a TCP reset message to the endpoints of the connection before freeing the connection slot.

-Embryonic Connection Timeout—Specifies the idle time until an embryonic connection slot is freed.
+- Embryonic Connection Timeout—Specifies the idle time until an embryonic (half-open) connection slot is freed.
 Enter 0:0:0 to disable timeout for the connection.
 The default is 30 seconds.

 TCP initial sequence number randomization can be disabled if another in-line firewall is also randomizing the initial sequence numbers, because there is no need for both firewalls to be performing this action.
 However, leaving ISN randomization enabled on both firewalls does not affect the traffic.